leaf-node/swirlnet.make-population/README.md

 ## Use

-See the `API.md` file for a description of the public API.
+See the `API.md` file for a description of the API.

-See the `xor.js` file for a demonstration of swirlnet's capability.
+See the `test/xor.js` file for a demonstration of swirlnet's capability.

     $ node ./test/xor.js